 [tip]Ever hear that long-form content is better for SEO?
 It’s a popular idea that drives many content creators to unnecessarily increase their content’s word count—but in truth, there is no optimal blog post length for SEO.[/tip]

 The Benefits of Long-Form Content

-2. Stronger Branding & Greater Credibility
+1. Branding & Credibility

 Longer posts give you more room to develop and showcase your brand.
 They allow you to share your unique brand personality, style, tone, and values.
 As a result, your readers can develop and deepen their connections to your business.

-3. More Social Shares
+2. Social Shares

 It might seem unlikely that people would even read long posts, let alone share them, especially with all the talk about the shorter-than-ever human attention span.